guinetn/frogit/README.md

 # Frogit
 >Sublime Text plugin showing the translation of the word having the cursor in a popup.
 It uses a FR/EN mapping file that a maintain.
-It help me to remember EN/FR translations.
+It helps me to remember EN/FR translations without opening my personnal FR/EN mapping file.

 ## Install

-install it manually.
+Install it manually.
 Soon...
 Install `Frogit` with [Package Control](https://packagecontrol.io) and restart Sublime.

 ## Getting started